google/skia/site/docs/dev/design/uni_characterize.md

 given the design constraint spelled out in the [Ergonomics](#ergonomics) section.

-Similar to the contrast between canvas2d and webgl, this proposal seeks to provide very efficient, lower level access to unicode propoerties, specifically for sophisticated (possibly native ported to wasm) frameworks and apps.
+Similar to the contrast between canvas2d and webgl, this proposal seeks to provide very efficient, lower level access to unicode properties, specifically for sophisticated (possibly native ported to wasm) frameworks and apps.
 It is not intended to replace existing facilities (i.e. Segmenter), but rather to offer an alternative interface more suited to high-performance clients.